asseco-pst/einstein/README.md

 **einstein** is a dependency management tool that aims to simplify and automate software projects dependencies calculation.

 Software products are commonly composed of multiple projects, and those projects relate to each other at some kind of level.
-It's important to guarantee that those relationships are based on the projects' versions so one can assure that the they can evolve without compromising such relationships.
+It's important to guarantee that those relationships are based on the projects' versions so one can assure that they can evolve without compromising such relationships.

 This said, einstein allows us: